Singapore is one of the fastest growing countries in the world with the third highest GDP-PPP per capita.

 Expat Cost of Living In Singapore, Working & Apartment Expenses

-Singapore also has a huge amount of rental housing available on a short term or longer term basis, despite its rather small land area.
+Singapore also has a huge amount of rental housing available on a short term or long term basis, despite its rather small land area.
 In Singapore, expats will find private housing, flats, condominiums and serviced apartments.
 You can choose from studio, 1, 2, 3 and 4-bedroom units, or penthouses.

 Healthcare in Singapore is exemplary with both public and private sector services available.
-Both are efficient and affordable, although private cover seems to be most popular for expats who tend to use the public hospitals for emergency care only.
+Both are efficient and affordable, although private cover seems to be most popular for expats who tend to use public hospitals for emergency care only.

 Getting around Singapore is made easy by taxi services and the MRT lines where you can purchase an EZLink card, also used for buses, which you can top up as you need.